whage/thesis/thesis.md

 #### Difference between subtyping and inheritance
 Go is a good example of how subtyping is a different concept from inheritance.
-In Go, structs (a collection of related attributes) with methods resemble classes of classical OOP languages but in Go there isn't any kind of polymorphism for stucts.
-Struct types can embed other stuct types where the embedder type gains access to the methods of the embedded type.
+In Go, structs (a collection of related attributes) with methods resemble classes of classical OOP languages but in Go there isn't any kind of polymorphism for structs.
+Struct types can embed other struct types where the embedder type gains access to the methods of the embedded type.
 This provides a limited form of inheritance through composition.
 The embedder type however is not polymorphic with the embedded one (it doesn't become a subtype of the embedded one).

 In Go, we use interfaces to create subtype relationships.
-An interface is a set of function signatures and any type that implmenets all the functions ("methods") that an interface declares is said to implicitly implement that interface - also a case of structural (instead of nominal, as in most OOP languages) subtyping.
+An interface is a set of function signatures and any type that implements all the functions ("methods") that an interface declares is said to implicitly implement that interface - also a case of structural (instead of nominal, as in most OOP languages) subtyping.
 A type that implements an interface is considered a subtype of that interface (similarly to most OOP languages).